 Snapchat is a messaging app that solely relies on visual communication formats i.e. images and videos.
 Since it was developed in 2011 by students at the Stanford University, it has undergone significant improvements and experienced notable growth.
-A lot of the features in the originally version have been improved and added upon, and the app has seen a massive increase in their user base.
+A lot of the features in the original version have been improved and added upon, and the app has seen a massive increase in its user base.

 For instance, it started out by offering only a photo-sharing functionality but then later introduced videos.
 It also introduced 24-hour Stories in 2013, which inspired Instagram to develop their own Stories feature.
 More recently, Snapchat introduced a new feature to let users store some of their favourite Stories as Memories.